dhananjaisharma10/face_generation/README.md

 # Deep-Learning-Project

-Please read the project report for better understading of the project.
+Please read the project report and poster for better understading of the project.

-run python3 main.py.
+Run: python3 main.py.

 dataset.py has dataloader defined to get mini batches of data.